 Our first example was taken from an earlier era when this form hadn't yet crystallized.
 The piano sheet music of Scarlatti's over five hundred sonatas is an amazing treasure-trove of short, charming pieces.
 Italian baroque music, often with an unmistakably Spanish flavor (Scarlatti wrote many of these works while living in Madrid).

 Without Joseph Haydn, the history of the piano sonata would have looked a lot different.
-In his around sixty sonatas, the piano sonata evolved into the well-balanced, three or four movement form that Mozart and Beethoven would continue to develop.
-Haydn's humorous, playful and dramatic sonatas aren't played as often as those of his younger colleagues, but certainly deserve to be heard more often.
+In his around sixty sonatas, the piano sonata evolved into the well-balanced, three or four-movement form that Mozart and Beethoven would continue to develop.
+Haydn's humorous, playful and dramatic sonatas aren't played as often as those of his younger colleagues, but they certainly deserve to be heard more often.

 Mozart wrote 18 piano sonatas, of which this is the most well known.
 The last movement especially belongs to the most recognizable pieces in the whole piano literature.
 Its meandering sixteenth-notes and drum rolls, meant to imitate the Turkish janissary bands, is very entertaining.
 The clip here gives you the first movement, however - a very beautiful set of variations on a theme.

 4. Beethoven: Appassionata

 Beethoven's piano sonatas are certainly the most important collection of sonatas ever written, and to be honest, probably several of the 32 should make their way into the top 10 of all time.
 But I want to give you as much variety as possible, and so I have chosen only one.

 The Appassionata sonata is one of the great monuments of Western music.
 Also, Beethoven himself thought it one of his greatest works.
 The brooding unisons and sudden chord explosions of the first movement retain their power after two hundred years.